qingyou97/val_edge_map/README.md

-I understand this point, but I want to know if I am still adjusting the softmax activation function model to take out the probability of foreground classes, lower the threshold, and see if this foreground can be detected.
-Also, I just checked three results and couldn't find such an image.
+Also, I just checked three results and couldn't find the basic model that didn't detect it.
+The pruned model detected this type of image.
+But most of them will detect that the area has become larger and the contour has become larger.